rob-moore/blog-posts/webpack.md

 ###boilerplate
 This branch is just the bare minimum of what you need.
 This features a `webpack.config` file that is set up with a hot reloading dev-server.

-Now, lets dive into using Webpack!
+Now, lets dive into Webpack!

 ## Webpack
 Webpack, in theory, does something that's very simple.
 It bundles together all of files that you throw at it in order to minify all of the fancy front-end tools that you're using into a package that is ready to deploy to the web.
 However, setting things up for webpack can be a stumbling block for people more familiar with older build tools such as Gulp or Grunt.
 We're going to be taking a look at starting a project from the ground up using Webpack as our build tool.
 By the end of this, we'll have a development environment for Angular 1.5, Bootstrap, jQuery and SCSS.